wwuoti/blog/src/posts/blog/reaper-wayland.md

 Wayland has been getting ever so popular lately, but there's still quite a lot of software lacking native support for it.
 One of these is Reaper.
 It's what I use for music production.

-Turns out that the API Reaper uses for rendering its UI on Linux is open-source.
+However, in addition to the many things Reaper does well, turns out that the API Reaper uses for rendering its UI on Linux is open-source.
 It's available [here](https://github.com/justinfrankel/WDL/tree/main/WDL/swell) inside the WDL repository.
+And that's very convenient for the purposes of this post.

-WDL contains much more, but we're mostly interested in SWELL.
+WDL contains a lot of features, but we're mostly interested in SWELL.
 It acts as a bridge between win32 API, allowing Reaper to run on Linux and Mac.

 What happens under the hood in SWELL is that it uses GDK for displaying all the various UI windows, along wit Cairo for rendering.

+But why doesn't it run on Wayland then?
+Let's find out.

 ## Getting started

 First, let's replace the libSwell library used by our existing Reaper installation.

-Next, build SWELL with `make`.
+Start by building SWELL with `make`:

 ```
 cd WDL/WDL/swell